 Designer: Takashi Murakami

-Introduction: Murakami re-created the classic LV monogram in 33 colors on a black or white background with funky graphics, colorful, cartoonish spins.
+Introduction: Murakami re-created the classic LV monogram in 33 colours on a black or white background with funky graphics and colourful, cartoonish spins.
 Those iconic rainbow-hued monograms swung from the arms of everyone from Paris Hilton to Beyoncé.